If you’re a woman interested in starting a travel-related business, this empowering annual conference is for you.

 I’ve been writing about food and travel since 2012.
 During that time, I’ve reached many of my goals like being published in The New York Times and Travel + Leisure.
 I still have so many things I am hoping to accomplish.
 This is part of the reason I moved to New York City in September 2018.
 I want to increase my social media following.
 I want to write a book.
 I want to be an editor.
 I want to do interviews about travel on TV, and I always want to push myself to become a better writer.

-I had the opportunity to attend Women’s Travel Fest over the weekend and it was enlightening and inspiring to hear from a host of different women about how they made travel a fulfilling and lucrative career.
+I had the opportunity to attend Women’s Travel Fest over the weekend, and it was enlightening and inspiring to hear from a host of different women about how they made travel, including finding great Carmel hotels, a fulfilling and lucrative career.
 Here’s what I took away from the conference.
 Maybe it will help you too.

 Image of Mickela Mallozzi at Women's Travel Fest in New York City